 International & Global Studies

-The new International & Global Studies major emphasizes a common multi-disciplinary set of core courses, a common expectation of study abroad and language learning, and the rigor of a methods course and senior seminar while allowing for the distinctive approaches of two tracks within the IGS major.
+The new International & Global Studies major emphasizes a common multi-disciplinary set of core courses, a common expectation of global study and language learning, and the rigor of a methods course and senior seminar while allowing for the distinctive approaches of two tracks within the IGS major.

 Because the two tracks include some self-design, students must complete an application for the major working closely with one of the faculty members of the International & Global Studies Committee.
 Applications for the International & Global Studies major must be submitted no later than the fall of the junior year.